wp-plugins/amazon-link/readme.txt

 == Changelog ==

+= 1.4 =
+Added a simple widget to the post & page new/edit screen to assist in adding shortcodes to posts, providing a facility to search Amazon.

 = 1.3 =
 Add link localisation through IP address lookup, and support for all 6 amazon affiliate sites not just one via a image popup.